Keith Allain

-Keith Allain (born September 26, 1958) is an American ice hockey coach.
-He is currently the head coach of the Yale Bulldogs men's ice hockey team.
+Keith Allain (born September 26, 1958) is an American retired ice hockey coach and player.
+He was formerly the head coach of the Yale Bulldogs men's ice hockey team.
 He took over the program following Tim Taylor in 2006.
 In 2013, he led Yale to its first ever NCAA men's ice hockey National Championship.
+It would eventually become his last victory over Quinnipiac of his career.

 Allain, who played as a goaltender with the Yale Bulldogs men's ice hockey team, was an assistant coach in the National Hockey League with the Washington Capitals from 1993–1997, and also served as the goaltending coach for the St. Louis Blues from 1998 to 2006.

 Allain served as an assistant coach with the United States men's national ice hockey team at the 1992, 2006, and 2018 Winter Olympics.

-Allain led teams have struggled against Quinnipiac since the NCAA championship game in 2013, compiling a record of 0-20-3.
-Yale's lone victory during this span came when Allain was in South Korea for the 2018 Winter Olympics.
+Allain announced his retirement on August 9, 2025.